-Senator Arthur Capper, of Topeka, Kan., offers \$300 annually for the purpose of providing two 4-H Club scholarships of \$150 each for any full-term course at the Kansas State College.
+FOR 4-H CLUB MEMBERS.
+Senator Arthur Capper, of Topeka, Kan., offers \$300 annually for the purpose of providing two 4-H Club scholarships of \$150 each for any full-year course at Kansas State College.
 One of these scholarships goes each year to the boy standing highest and the other to the girl standing highest in the 4-H leadership project in Kansas.